sohoffice/slick-ext/README.md

 Support some extension method for slick3.

-At the moment, only postgis point support was added.
+At the moment, only postgis point and play-json support was added.

 ## Installation

+libraryDependencies += "com.sohoffice" %% "slick-ext" % "0.0.2"

 ## Build